Who is Moula?

 - Some recipients may be located outside of Australia.
 The recipients may be located in the U.S, UK, and nations in the EU.
 Except in some cases where we may rely on an exception under the Privacy Act, we will take reasonable steps to ensure that such overseas recipients do not breach the Privacy Principles in the Privacy Act.

-- If you have been referred to Moula by a third party under Moula’s Commercial Referral Program, or have accessed the Moula loan application page through a link provided by a third party, you acknowledge and agree that:
+- If you have been referred to Moula by a third party under Moula’s Commercial Referral Program or other referral programs (such as Moula’s merchant referral program), or have accessed the Moula loan application page through a link provided by a third party, you acknowledge and agree that:

 - the information provided in your loan application is, to the best of your knowledge, complete, accurate and up-to-date; and

-- your personal information (including information about the status of your loan application, any information gathered during the loan assessment process, and any information about any defaults or late payments under any business loan granted to you by Moula) may be shared by Moula with the third party referrer for the purposes of loan assessment and administering the Commercial Referral Program.
+- your personal information (including information about the status of your finance application, any information gathered during the assessment process, and any information about any defaults or late payments under any business loan or drawing granted to you by Moula) may be shared by Moula with the relevant third party referrer for the purposes of loan assessment and administering the relevant Moula third party referral program.

 Where is my personal information stored?